Asthma and Allergies

 - Strong odors from chemical products

-- Strong emotions: such as anxiety, and activities like crying, yelling, or laughing hard
+- Strong emotions: anxiety, and crying, yelling, or laughing hard

-- Medicines: including aspirin, ibuprofen, and beta blocker drugs used to treat conditions including high blood pressure, migraines, or glaucoma.
+- Medicines: aspirin, ibuprofen, and beta blocker drugs used to treat conditions including high blood pressure, migraines, or glaucoma

-*Note: Exercise is one trigger you should not avoid.
-With a good treatment plan, you can exercise as long and as much as desired, except during an asthma attack.
+*Note: While exertion may be an asthma trigger, exercise should not be avoided.
+With a good treatment plan, children (and adults) can exercise as long and as much as desired, except during an asthma attack.

 How Is Asthma Diagnosed?

-Pulmonary function test (spirometry): A test that measures how well the lungs can take in air and how well this air can be exhaled (lung function).
-Also measured is how efficiently the lungs can transfer oxygen into the blood.
+- Pulmonary function test (spirometry): A test that measures how well the lungs can take in air and how well this air can be exhaled (lung function).
 The patient blows into a tube placed between the lips.

 What Is the Treatment for Asthma?